jesscmoore/jesscmoore.github.io/_posts/2021-03-02-how-to-setup-jekyll.md

 We also install the rbenv ruby environment manager

-For website hosting, we use
+For website hosting we use Github Pages, however this could also be our own domain.

-- Github Pages

-To simplify version control management, instead of using command line, we use:

-- Github Desktop

-which provides a gui interface to commit, push, pull, merge changes to the main branch.

-# Ruby and Ruby Gems
+### Ruby and Ruby Gems

 We install both Ruby and Ruby Gems.
 Gems is the package manager for Ruby.